 A rolling restart for the cluster is performed at the end of the change process command.
-For MySQL Cluster Manager 1.4.8 and later, use the --sequential-restart option to make the rolling restart a sequential one.
+Use the --sequential-restart option to make the rolling restart a sequential one.

 The change process command can be used whether or not the cluster or the data node or data nodes to be changed are running.
 However, the command executes much more quickly if the data node or data nodes to be changed are not running.
 The next set of examples illustrates this.